- Our Work

 - Transforming Lives

 - Dollars to Results

-- Working side-by-side with the Ministry of Health and other partners to establish a national system for tracking cases of cholera, responding to cholera outbreaks, and routinely testing suspected cases of cholera at the National Public Health Laboratory.
+- Working side-by-side with the Ministry of Health and other partners to establish a national system for tracking cases of cholera, respond to cholera outbreaks, and routinely test suspected cases of cholera at the National Public Health Laboratory.

 - Supporting treatment for cholera and other diarrheal diseases at public and non-governmental organization health facilities nationwide at the height of the epidemic.

 - Providing technical assistance and support to DINEPA to improve its capacity to provide clean water, sanitation, and improved hygiene (WASH).